ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Bag Features Preprocessing

+Bag features are expected to be provided as a string of elements separated by whitespace, e.g. "elem5 elem9 elem6".
 Bag features are treated in the same way of set features, with the only difference being that the matrix had float values (frequencies).

 ### Bag Input Features and Encoders